 As a survivor of sexual assault, dating or domestic violence, or stalking, you have the right to speak with a confidential advocate to help explain your rights and options, give you information, and provide emotional support.
-The advocate may be present with you during an evidentiary exam and all law enforcement and prosecutor interviews.
-UCPD will contact a confidential advocate to speak with you.
+The advocate may be present with you during an evidentiary exam, all law enforcement and prosecutor interviews, and all administrative processes.
+UCPD will attempt to facilitate a meeting with a confidential care advocate to speak with you.
 You are not required to use the service of a confidential advocate.
 You may alternatively have a friend or family member present with you when you meet with a police officer.
 You may also contact a confidential advocate prior to deciding to make a police report if you are in a safe place and would like confidential guidance on what your rights and options are as a survivor of a sexual assault, dating or domestic violence, or stalking.
-To contact a confidential advocate, please contact the PATH to Care Center by calling the CARE Line (24/7 urgent support) (510) 643-2005 or calling (510) 642-1988 (office appointment) or visit the
+To contact a confidential advocate, please contact the PATH to Care Center by calling the CARE Line (24/7 urgent support) (510) 643-2005 or calling (510) 642-1988 (office appointment) or visit the PATH to Care website.

 Forensic evidence collection is a police process, and in many cases, making a police report is required in order to get forensic evidence collected.
 However, some law enforcement agencies - including UCPD - will approve the collection of evidence through an official sexual assault exam before a survivor decides whether or not to file a criminal report.
 In order to perform a sexual assault exam, the hospital will need to receive authorization from UCPD.
 It is recommended that the survivor work with an advocate from PATH to Care to help facilitate this authorization.
-The survivor may also speak with an officer directly to make the request by calling 510-642-6760.
+The survivor may also speak with an officer directly to make the request by calling (510) 642-6760.